 I’ve posted about #StopMotionSlides before and there are others out there (I think that Eric Curts’ and Matt Miller’s are both pretty definitive), but as usual – I like to encapsulate all good Googley stuff in GIF format.
 So here we go . . . some GIF-style tips for making really rad #StopMotionSlides projects.

 This is the most important part – make your edits to a slide, then duplicate it before making your next edit.
-You’ll want to get used to using the ctrl+D or ⌘+D shortcut to do it quickly.
+You could do this by right-clicking on the slide (in the menu on the left) and selecting duplicate, but you’ll want to get used to using the ctrl+D or ⌘+D shortcut to do it quickly.

 If you want objects in your animation to appear to be moving, you’ve got to make sure they’re moving in small, constant amounts between slides.
-The best way to do this is to use your arrow keys.
+The best way to do this is to use the arrow keys on your keyboard.
 I like to move things about 2-4 clicks per slide, depending on how fast I want them to be moving and how far they’ll be traveling.
 If things need to move diagonally, move a combination of the left/right and up/down arrow keys (i.e., 2 right, 3 down).
 One final tip – if you need really precise movements, using the shift key with the arrow key leads to even smaller movements – one pixel at a time.